willju-wangqian/cmpsR/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: ‘Wangqian Ju <wju@iastate.edu>’
-  New submission

-  This is a new submission
+The Status of R CMD check is: OK.
+We are submitting an update of the package cmpsR

 ## Downstream dependencies

 There are currently no downstream dependencies for this package